-Policy 2.1-c: Palm Beach County shall continue the implementation of land development regulations that require proper plant selection and siting, preservation of existing native vegetation and use of native plants, efficient irrigation systems (example: xeriscaping), and appropriate maintenance procedures.
-[9J-5011(2) (c) 3, F.A.C.]

-Policy 2.1-d: The County shall adopt a policy requiring manual operation of all irrigation systems or automatic systems with sensors, in order to eliminate irrigation cycles during rain or when ground is saturated.
-[9J-5011(2) (c) 3, F.A.C.]

-Policy 2.1-e: The County shall coordinate with the South Florida Water Management District (SFWMD) in the development of the local Water Supply Plan.
+- Policy 2.1-c: Palm Beach County shall implement land development regulations that require proper plant selection and siting, preservation of existing native vegetation and use of native plants, efficient irrigation systems (example: xeriscaping), and appropriate maintenance procedures. - Policy 2.1-d: The County shall require manual operation of all irrigation systems or automatic systems with sensors, in order to eliminate irrigation cycles during rain or when ground is saturated. - Policy 2.1-e: The County shall coordinate with the South Florida Water Management District (SFWMD) in the development of the County's Water Supply Plan.
 The County shall coordinate with the SFWMD in development of a plan, which will provide adequate water for the conservation, and restoration of native ecosystems, agricultural, domestic, public water supply, and industrial needs.
 The County shall participate on the Lower East Coast Regional Water Supply Plan (LEC) Advisory Committee, local water supply plans, and other committees essential to Palm Beach County's interest.
 The County shall also coordinate with the public and private sectors, major utilities and municipal providers, and with water control and special districts, which manage water resources in the development of local water supply plans.
-[9J-5011(2)(c) 3, F.A.C.]
-Cross-Reference: For more information on the water supply issue and its importance to the future of water resources in the County, see the Conservation Element data and analysis sections and Policies 3.1-a through 3.1-g, under Objective 3.1.

-Policy 2.1-f: Palm Beach County shall encourage the continuation of existing water conservation programs as directed by various public and private agencies and organizations, through the distribution of information prepared by those entities.
-[9J-5011(2) (c) 3, F.A.C.]

-Policy 2.1-g: Palm Beach County shall continue to promote the prohibition of water-only meters used strictly for irrigation, where reasonable alternative irrigation sources exist, by providing information on this issue to other utility providers.
-[9J-5011(2) (c) 3, F.A.C.]

-Policy 2.1-h: The Palm Beach County Water Utility Department shall continue to promote water conservation through the use of increasing block utility rate structures by providing information on this issue to other utility providers.
-[9J-5011(2) (c) 3, F.A.C.]

-Policy 2.1-i: Palm Beach County shall establish a long-term goal of a water consumption rate of 150 gallons per capita per day and shall structure water rates to support this goal.
+Cross-Reference: For more information on the water supply issue and its importance to the future of water resources in the County, see the Conservation Element data and analysis sections and Policies 3.1-a through 3.1-g, under Objective 3.1. - Policy 2.1-f: Palm Beach County shall encourage water conservation programs as directed by various public and private agencies and organizations, through the distribution of information prepared by those entities. - Policy 2.1-g: Palm Beach County shall promote the prohibition of water-only meters used strictly for irrigation, where reasonable alternative irrigation sources exist, by providing information on this issue to other utility providers. - Policy 2.1-h: The Palm Beach County Water Utility Department shall promote water conservation through the use of increasing block utility rate structures by providing information on this issue to other utility providers. - Policy 2.1-i: Palm Beach County shall pursue a long-term goal of a water consumption rate of 150 gallons per capita per day and shall structure water rates to support this goal.
 Palm Beach County shall urge all providers to adopt this goal and similarly restructure their rate schedules, in order to achieve water conservation.
-[9J-5011(2) (c) 3, F.A.C.]

-OBJECTIVE 2.2 Groundwater Protection [9J-5011(2)(b)5]
+OBJECTIVE 2.2 Groundwater Protection

-Palm Beach County shall continue to enforce local regulations designed and adopted to prevent groundwater degradation, and to protect water and groundwater resources, such as the

-Wellfield Protection Ordinance, Environmental Control Rule I (ECR-I), Environmental Control Rule II (ECR-II), and the Turnpike Aquifer Protection Overlay District (TAPO).
+Palm Beach County shall continue to enforce local regulations designed and adopted to prevent groundwater degradation, and to protect water and groundwater resources, such as the Wellfield Protection Ordinance, Environmental Control Rule I (ECR-I), Environmental Control Rule II (ECR-II), and the Turnpike Aquifer Protection Overlay District (TAPO).

 Policy 2.2-a: Cones of influence of wellfields shall be identified on the Wellfield Zone of Influence map as areas where use of regulated substances is restricted.
 The map is maintained by Palm Beach County ERM, which is the agency that administers the Wellfield Protection Ordinance.
-[9J-5011(2) (c) 4, F.A.C.]
-Cross Reference: See Conservation Element Policies 3.1-j through 3.1-l.
+Cross Reference: See Conservation Policies 3.1-j. through 3.1-l.

 Policy 2.2-b: New uses or developments, or non-conforming uses and developments proposed for expansion, located within the Turnpike Aquifer Protection Overlay (TAPO) District and designed for the purpose of storing, handling or processing of regulated substances, as defined by the Unified Land Development Code, shall comply with the requirements of the Wellfield Protection Ordinance restrictions for zone 3.
-[9J-5011(2)(c)4, F.A.C.]
 Cross Reference: See Conservation Element Policy 3.1-i.